Part 26: "Here Comes Peter Cottontail."

 My father talked a lot about how he fought to get equal pay and respect for hillbilly artists, and he was instrumental in the push to change the name from hillbilly to country western in the music industry, and also with the press.
 Last night, I watched a documentary called "Hillbilly" which is streaming on Netflix and Hulu.
 You can read about it here.

-The documentary delves into the attitudes that many Americans have about hillbillies, and how they've been stereotyped in the media, in everything from movies, to television shows, even cartoons and commercials as dumb, lazy, or unsophisticated.
+The documentary discusses the attitudes that many Americans have about hillbillies, and how they've been stereotyped in the media, in everything from movies, to television shows, even cartoons and commercials as dumb, lazy, or unsophisticated.
 Amazing that so many, including my father, fought so hard to get respect, way back in the 1940s, and yet the painful stereotypes remain.
 The filmmakers, Sally Rubin and Ashley York, interview the writer and Kentuckian Silas House, who recounts a story about an encounter with a woman who asked him if he knew who Johnny Carson was, as if he had never seen a television set.

 Silas House also talks about "code switching" in the documentary, which is when people change or move between dialects (or languages) depending on circumstances or who is around.
 I witnessed my father "code switch."
 He'd carefully control his southern "accent" depending on who he was talking to.
 When Jimmy Carter became president, Dad told me that people thought Carter wasn't smart because of his southern accent, and that many people from the south were talked down to by the rest of the country.